Military tactics of Alexander the Great: Grand strategy

-In his seminal book Strategy, Soviet military officer and theorist Alexander Svechin states that any offensive operation, by its very nature leads the attackers away from their base, stretches their communication, and places them under threat of attack in their turn.
-On the other hand, the enemy being attacked and retreating deep into his own country's territory finds his troops in a very favorable communication situation, as far as safety, convenience, and supply logistics are concerned.
-Svechin underlines the "basic precondition" for any operation but particularly offensive operations is to place one's troops in the most favorable "communication situation."
+In his book Strategy, Soviet military officer and theorist Alexander Svechin states that any offensive operation, by its very nature leads the attackers away from their base, stretches their communication, and places them under threat of attack in their turn.
+On the other hand, the enemy being attacked and retreating deep into his own country's territory finds his troops in a very favourable communication situation, as far as safety, convenience, and supply logistics are concerned.
+Svechin underlines the "basic precondition" for any operation but particularly offensive operations is to place one's troops in the most favourable "communication situation."
 He offers the precedent of Alexander the Great's invasion of Asia as resolving the problem of operations deep into enemy territory in an "exemplary manner."

-Alexander first secured his base in Greece by subduing all political and military opposition: In 336 BC, Alexander's army, after marching 240 mi from Pelion, to Thebes, razed the city to the ground, and massacred some six thousand inhabitants of the city, sparing only temples and Pindar’s house.
+Alexander first secured his dominance of Greece by subduing all political and military opposition: In 336 BC, Alexander's army, after marching 240 mi from Pelion, to Thebes, razed the city to the ground, and massacred some six thousand inhabitants, sparing only temples and Pindar’s house.
 All the survivors were sold into slavery.
 The severity of Alexander's wrath cowed all other Greek city-states into submission.
 Alexander left garrisons in Corinth, Chalcis, and the citadel of Thebes, Cadmea, and commenced preparations for his attack on Persia.

-As long as cities in the Greek cities in Asia Minor were refuges for Alexander's exiled political opponents who had fled Greece, the invasion could not be undertaken safely.
-Therefore, Alexander engaged in a campaign of conquering all these cities, which he achieved in a relatively short time, but he still refrained from campaigning into Persia.
-The strategy of the Macedon king was shaped from the dominance of the Asian fleet in the Mediterranean Sea.
-The Macedons lacked a strong enough fleet so the need to eliminate that threat led Alexander to a larger campaign that achieved the conquest of the entire Asian coast where the Persian fleet could find a base and supplies.
-In doing so, Alexander permanently disrupted communications between Persia and its important and wealthy African province of Egypt, capturing the latter in 332 BC, after the Egyptians agreed to surrender and liberate themselves from "Persian tyranny."
+As long as the Greek cities in western Anatolia provided bases for the Persian fleet and the forces of Memnon of Rhodes, the most skilful general of Darius III, King of Persia, the invasion of the interior of the Persian Empire could not be undertaken.
+Additionally, freeing the Anatolian Greeks from the 'Persian yoke' was a stated aim of the League of Corinth, of which the King of Macedon was hegemon.
+Therefore, Alexander engaged in a campaign to secure all these cities, which he achieved in a relatively short time.
+However, he still refrained from campaigning into the hinterland of Persia.
+The strategy of the king was shaped by the dominance of the Persian fleet in the Mediterranean Sea, which was almost entirely dependant on the navies of the Persian-controlled Phoenician and Greek maritime cities.
+The Macedonians lacked a strong enough fleet to defeat the Persians at sea, therefore the need to eliminate that threat led Alexander to a larger campaign that achieved the conquest of the entirety of the Persian-dominated coastlines of Asia and Africa.
+Thus eliminating places where the Persian fleet could find a base and supplies.
+In so doing, Alexander captured the cities that provided the ships and crews for the Persian fleet, converting them into a Macedonian naval asset.
+Alexander's conquest of the maritime cities of Syria, Phoenicia and Palestine opened up the occupation of the wealthy Persian province of Egypt.
+In 332 BC, the Egyptians, whose hatred for the Persians ran deep, accepted Alexander as their lawful pharaoh."